 Industry Analysis & Industry Trends

-The Watch and Jewellery Wholesaling industry has lost its shine during the past five years.
+The Watch and Jewellery Wholesaling industry has lost some of its sparkle over the past five years.
 Subdued economic conditions and low disposable income growth resulted in weak consumer demand over much of the period.
 This was particularly evident at the start of the five years through 2016-17, leading to a damaging effect on watch and jewellery sales, which are highly discretionary in nature.
-Companies in the industry also faced an increasing trend of wholesale bypass over the period.
-During the five years through 2012-13, revenue is expected to contract at a compound annual rate of 2.7%.
-In 2012-13, industry revenue is anticipated to contract by 1.5% to £1.6 billion due to stronger demand conditions... purchase to read more
+Companies in the industry also faced an increasing trend towards wholesale bypass.
+During the five years through 2016-17, revenue is expected to contract at a compound annual rate of 0.1% as wholesale bypass continues.
+In 2016-17, industry revenue is anticipated to increase by 1% to £1.6 billion due to stronger demand conditions... purchase to read more

 Industry Report - Industry Locations Chapter